Small Business

 3

-Write about what you know — once a fortnight
+Write about what you know, once a fortnight

 You don't need a professional copywriter or a content team.
 You need to write one short post every two weeks about something your customers regularly ask you.
-Every business owner has a list of these questions.
+Every business owner I meet has a list of these questions.
 The plumber gets asked why the hot water system keeps failing.
 The accountant gets asked what home office expenses are actually deductible.
 The electrician gets asked whether they need to upgrade their switchboard before selling.

 Tip